edge-servers/immunity-utils/README.rst

 ``register_dashboard_chart``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Adds a chart to the OpenWISP dashboard.
+Adds a chart to the Immunity dashboard.

 At the moment only pie charts are supported.